MobilityData/transit/gtfs-realtime/spec/en/trip-updates.md

 This will be interpreted as:

 * Trip B stop_sequence 1 has a delay of 300 seconds (layover time will not be skipped because the producer explicitly provided the delay for Trip B)

+**Example 8 - Propagating early arrivals across trips in same block - No layover**

+Trip A and Trip B belong to the same block (specified in [GTFS trips.txt](/gtfs/spec/en/reference.md#tripstxt) via `block_id`).

+Trip A has a single [StopTimeUpdates](reference.md#StopTimeUpdate):

+*   delay of -300 seconds (5 min early)

+Trip B has no [StopTimeUpdates](reference.md#StopTimeUpdate).

+Trip A final stop `arrival_time` and the Trip B first stop `departure_time` are the same.

+This will be interpreted as:

+* Trip B stop_sequence 1 has a delay of -300 seconds (assume vehicle will *not* hold to re-align with schedule)

+**Example 9 - Propagating early arrivals across trips in same block - Layover**

+Trip A and Trip B belong to the same block (specified in [GTFS trips.txt](/gtfs/spec/en/reference.md#tripstxt) via `block_id`).

+Trip A has a single [StopTimeUpdates](reference.md#StopTimeUpdate):

+*   delay of -300 seconds (5 min early)

+Trip B has no [StopTimeUpdates](reference.md#StopTimeUpdate).

+Trip A final stop `arrival_time` and the Trip B first stop `departure_time` differ by 200 seconds.

+This will be interpreted as:

+* Trip B stop_sequence 1 has a delay of 0 seconds, or on time (assumed vehicle will hold to re-align with schedule)

+**Example 10 - Propagating early arrivals across trips in same block - Layover, but Trip B delay provided**

+Trip A and Trip B belong to the same block (specified in [GTFS trips.txt](/gtfs/spec/en/reference.md#tripstxt) via `block_id`).

+Trip A has a single [StopTimeUpdates](reference.md#StopTimeUpdate):

+*   delay of -300 seconds (5 min early)

+Trip B has a single [StopTimeUpdates](reference.md#StopTimeUpdate):

+*   delay of -300 seconds  (5 min early)

+Trip A final stop `arrival_time` and the Trip B first stop `departure_time` differ by 200 seconds.

+This will be interpreted as:

+* Trip B stop_sequence 1 has a delay of -300 seconds (an explicit Trip B delay always overrides any propagation from a previous trip in the block)

 ### Trip Descriptor